 - Assessing risks to employees in light of recent or local incidents of workplace violence.

 - Creating a culture of safety for employees to share the names of visitors who may be personally threatening to them.
-(For example, if there is a domestic violence dispute or a no-contact order in place, can a policy accommodate specific visitor limitations while maintaining all parties’ dignity and privacy?)
+(For example, if there is a no-contact order in place, can a policy accommodate specific visitor limitations while maintaining all parties’ dignity and privacy?)

 - Who will be alerted if a restricted individual attempts to access the building?